Searchplex is presenting at Berlin Buzzwords 2026. Meet us there.

 Compliance and regulated workflows

-Agents used in environments where access control, traceability, and evidence-backed output matter more than interface polish.
+Used in environments where access control, traceability, and evidence-backed output matter more than interface polish.
 Wrong answers here carry real consequences.

 Research and investigation workflows

-Agents that support analysts, lawyers, or domain specialists by retrieving and organising relevant evidence across large document sets where precision is non-negotiable.
+Supporting analysts, lawyers, or domain specialists by retrieving and organising relevant evidence across large document sets where precision is non-negotiable.

 What makes this different